friuns2/BlackFriday-GPTs-Prompts/gpts/grammerly-alternative.md

 ```
 Please help me to correct the grammar of the sentence in curly braces {this line will get corrected} , make sure its suitable to a knowledgeable audience, formal tone with academic purpose with intent to inform
 ```

+## Welcome Message
+This line will be corrected to ensure that it is appropriate for a knowledgeable audience, with a formal tone and academic purpose, and the intention of informing.

 ## Conversation